PROATAS: Programme of technical assistance in water and sanitation

-Title: Programme to improve efficiency in the drinking water supply and sanitation sectors (PROATAS)
+Title: Programme to improve the efficiency of drinking water supply and wastewater treatment

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministerio de Relaciones Exteriores (MINREX)
+Lead executing agency: Ministerio de Relaciones Exteriores de Nicaragua (MINREX)

-Nicaragua managed to meet its drinking water target under the Millennium Development Goals: the country reduced the proportion of the population with no access to clean drinking water by half.
-In some cases, however, the water supply is still affected by severe shortages.
+Nicaragua has managed to meet its drinking water target under the Millennium Development Goals: the country reduced the proportion of the population with no access to clean drinking water by half.
+In some cases, however, the water supply is still affected by severe shortages, especially in dry zones.
 In many areas, this precious resource flows through the pipes for just a few hours, and only on certain days of the week.
-While the state water utility, which provides three million people with drinking water, has improved its service, this does not benefit the entire country.
-Only a small number of water treatment plants are currently being operated in accordance with proper standards by the responsible state utility.
-Large amounts of wastewater continue to flow directly into rivers and lakes – a burden for the environment and the people.
-Extreme weather events such as the 2014 and 2015 droughts caused by El Niño, which resulted in drastic reductions in precipitation during the rainy season, have made the provision of safe drinking water even more difficult.
-At present, the institutions concerned only have the capacity to take initial steps towards integrated water resources management.
-Objective
+Although the state water utility has improved its service, it does not reach all parts of the country.
+The rural water supply is in a precarious condition.

 Water resources management and the municipal drinking water supply and sanitation systems are improved.